ayushmehraa/Kidney-Stone-Prediction/README.md

 - Access the web app by navigating to http://localhost:5000 in your web browser.

 # 📋 Results
-The web application provides users with an interface to input urine analysis data and receive predictions regarding their risk of kidney stone formation.
-The underlying model's performance can be further fine-tuned and analyzed using the provided Jupyter notebooks in the notebooks directory.
+The web application provides users with an interface to input student information and receive predictions regarding their performance indicators.
+The underlying model's performance can be further analyzed using the Jupyter notebooks in the notebooks directory.

 # 🤝 Contributors
 Feel free to contribute to this project by creating pull requests, reporting issues, or suggesting improvements.
 Your contributions are greatly appreciated!